Editor’s Note: This post was originally published on December 9, 2017, and was updated for accuracy and comprehensiveness on October 15, 2019.

 Determining what demographics are most important to you will depend on the specifics of your brand, but the more information you gather about your subscribers, the more you can action your data through these segments.

 4. Purchase history

 Similar to segmenting based on behavior, you can use customers’ past purchases as the foundation to start a longer conversation.

 With purchase history, you have an even clearer indicator for how different customers spend money, what they choose to buy, and when they choose to buy it.
 Segmenting subscribers based on products they’ve purchased or categories they buy from will let you easily retarget them.

 Here are some ideas to get you started:

 Your customers are on their own schedules, and it’s likely that they don’t line up with your marketing schedule.
 In the above hypothetical scenario, XYZ Clothing could’ve sent relevant content right before the snowy season.
 Figure out when your customers buy and tailor your emails to their schedule.

-Past purchases give you great insight into your customers - use them to upsell other relevant products to your customers by tagging purchasers based on product type - seasonal items, accessories, outerwear, etc.
+Past purchases give you great insight into your customers - use them to upsell other relevant products to your customers by segmenting purchasers based on product type (seasonal items, accessories, outerwear, etc.)

 - Top purchasers

+40% of an ecommerce store’s revenue is created by only 8% of its customers.
 Your top purchasers are already extremely engaged - why not continue to engage them?
-Offer rewards programs, coupons, or discounts when they spend a certain amount at your store in the future.
+Offer rewards programs, coupons, or discounts to increase their lifetime value and create a positive net promoter effect.